Monism: Pantheism

 Pantheism is the belief that everything composes an all-encompassing, immanent God, or that the universe (or nature) is identical with divinity.
-Pantheists thus do not believe in a personal or anthropomorphic god, but believe that interpretations of the term differ.
+Pantheists thus do or do not believe in a personal or anthropomorphic god, but believe that interpretations of the term differ.

 Pantheism was popularized in the modern era as both a theology and philosophy based on the work of the 17th-century philosopher Baruch Spinoza, whose Ethics was an answer to Descartes' famous dualist theory that the body and spirit are separate.
 Spinoza held that the two are the same, and this monism is a fundamental quality of his philosophy.
 He was described as a "God-intoxicated man," and used the word God to describe the unity of all substance.
 Although the term pantheism was not coined until after his death, Spinoza is regarded as its most celebrated advocate.